Andrew McCutchen Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.
+- The Phillies pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 4.06 team ERA ranks 12th across all MLB pitching staffs.
+- The Phillies have a 4.03 team ERA that ranks 12th across all league pitching staffs.

-- The Phillies surrender the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- Phillies pitchers combine to allow the seventh-fewest home runs in baseball (112 total, 1.1 per game).

+- Nola goes for his 10th win when he gets the start for the Phillies, his 22nd of the season.
+He is 9-6 with a 4.25 ERA and 133 strikeouts in 133 1/3 innings pitched.

-- In his most recent outing on Saturday against the Cleveland Guardians, the right-hander tossed seven innings, allowing one earned run while surrendering five hits.
+- In his last appearance on Sunday, the righty tossed seven innings against the Cleveland Guardians, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.